etherzhhb/Shang/README.md

 *  ...

-Combining these together, Shang outperforms the commercial tool eXCite by 10% and the open source HLS tool LegUp by 30%, respectively, with a naive FUs/Registers sharing algorithm which only shares FUs/Registers with identical fanins.
+Combining these together, Shang outperforms the commercial tool eXCite by 10% and the old version of open source HLS tool LegUp by 30%, respectively, on the CHStone benchmark suite.

 Getting Start
 -------------